fengyj/interview-java/src/main/java/exam01/readme.md

 ## Background

 Companies will publish their operation situation in financial report periodically.
 For example, the frequency could be quarterly.
-In the report, it contains the company's all debts' information, include name (assume it's unique), issue date, issue amount, maturity date, coupon rate, and outstanding amount.
+In the report, it contains all debts' information of the company, include name (assume it's unique), issue date, issue amount, maturity date, coupon rate, and outstanding amount.

 For example:

-Reported on 2020-12-31 of company XYZ
+Reported on 2020-12-31 of company XYZ (2020-12-31 is the Reported Date of this document)

 | Name        | Issue Date | Issue Amount | Maturity Date | Coupon Rate | Outstanding Amount |
 |-------------|------------|--------------|---------------|-------------|--------------------|